evhub/coconut/DOCS.md

 ### Custom Operators

-Coconut allows you to define your own custom operators with the syntax
+Coconut allows you to declare your own custom operators with the syntax
 ```
 operator <op>
 ```
 where `<op>` is whatever sequence of Unicode characters you want to use as a custom operator.
 The `operator` statement must appear at the top level and only affects code that comes after it.

-Once defined, you can use your custom operator anywhere where you would be able to use an [infix function](#infix-functions) as well as refer to the actual operator itself with the same `(<op>)` syntax as in other [operator functions](#operator-functions).
+Once declared, you can use your custom operator anywhere where you would be able to use an [infix function](#infix-functions) as well as refer to the actual operator itself with the same `(<op>)` syntax as in other [operator functions](#operator-functions).
 Since custom operators work like infix functions, they always have the same precedence as infix functions and are always left-associative.
 Custom operators can be used as binary, unary, or none-ary operators, and both prefix and postfix notation for unary operators is supported.

-Some example syntaxes for defining custom operators:
+Some example syntaxes for defining custom operators once declared:
 ```
 def x <op> y: ...
 def <op> x = ...